Surfing club

-An internet Surf Club is a group site (usually a blog) where artists and others link to "surfed" or "surfable" items on the Web and also post some of their own creative work.
+An internet Surf Club is a group site (usually a blog) where artists and others link to "surfed" or "surfable" items on the Web and post their own creative work.
 "Nasty Nets Internet Surfing Club" was the first to use the words "surfing club".
-Critic Matt Fuller has noted two characteristics of surfing clubs as artistic milieus: "Firstly, each piece of work is not especially apart from the other works by the artist or groups that produced it - it is part of a practice.
+Critic Matt Fuller noted two characteristics of surfing clubs as artistic milieus: "Firstly, each piece of work is not especially apart from the other works by the artist or groups that produced it - it is part of a practice.
 Secondly, each work is assembled out of parts that belong to a collectively available resource.
 So this again, is something set aside from the standard issue art modes, unique visions, talented individuals and all the rest of it.
 It is the power to connect."